Human-environment interactions; Natural resource dependent livelihoods

 - Needham, M. D., Rollins, R. B., Ceurvorst, R. L., Wood, C. J. B., Grimm, K. E., & Dearden, P. 2011.
 Motivations and normative evaluations of summer visitors at an alpine ski area.
 Journal of Travel Research, 50(6): 669-684.

 - Needham, M. D., Sprouse, L. J., & Grimm, K. E. 2009.
 Testing a self–classification measure of recreation specialization among anglers.
 Human Dimensions of Wildlife, 14(6): 448–455.

 - Grimm, K. E. Conservation equals trees, not trash: Political ecology of waste and consumption in conservation volunteer tourism.
 Environment Planning A.

 - Grimm, K. E. & Betts, M. Social, political, and economic research on animal pollinators.
 Frontiers in Ecology and Environment.

 - Grimm, K. E. Analyzing micro–scale discourse in political ecology.
 Progress in Human Geography.

 - Grimm, K. E. What’s behind your back?
 (Mis)Trust at a conservation volunteer project.
 Geoforum.

-- Gosnell, H. & Grimm, K. E. Holistic management: Pathway to more sustainable food systems?
+- Gosnell, H. & Grimm, K. E. Holistic management: An alternative approach to food and fiber production based on triple bottom line thinking.
 Agriculture and Human Values.